Jack Gordon (entertainment manager): Management and coerced marriage to La Toya Jackson

 In December 1993, Gordon hastily arranged a press conference in Tel Aviv where he had Jackson read a statement that she believed sex abuse allegations against her younger brother Michael were true.
 She stated, "I cannot and will not be a silent collaborator in his crimes against young children...
 Forget about the superstar, forget about the icon.
-If he was any other 35-year-old man who was sleeping with little boys, you wouldn't like this guy".
-Gordon claimed La Toya had proof which she was prepared to disclose for a fee of $500,000.
+If he was any other 35-year-old man who was sleeping with little boys, you wouldn't like this guy."
+Gordon claimed La Toya had proof that she was prepared to disclose for a fee of $500,000.
 A bidding war between US and UK tabloids began, but fell through when they realized that her revelations were not what she had claimed them to be.
-According to La Toya, Gordon threatened to have siblings Michael and Janet killed if she didn't follow his orders.
+According to La Toya, Gordon threatened to have siblings Michael and Janet killed if she did not follow his orders.
 Under Gordon's management, Jackson's career declined, as he booked her disreputable jobs such as spokesperson for the Psychic Friends Network.
 Due to Gordon's steady stream of publicity stunts Jackson had become a hate figure of sorts.
-In 1996, Gordon attempted to force Jackson to dance at a Reading PA strip club.
+In 1996, Gordon attempted to force Jackson to dance at a Reading, Pennsylvania strip club.
 She refused to do so and in return, was booed and heckled by the predominantly male crowd.
-When Jackson became aware that Gordon was planning to feature her in a pornographic film, she decided that she had enough.
+When Jackson became aware that Gordon was planning to feature her in a pornographic film, she decided that she had had enough.
 Jackson phoned her brother Randy, who flew to New York City to help her escape while Gordon was out.
 Days later, La Toya filed for divorce.

 Accusations about the Jackson family

 While La Toya was in seclusion for four years, Gordon continued to make accusations about the Jackson family.
 He claimed that La Toya's younger brother Michael had performed monkey sacrifice rituals, abused Bubbles the chimpanzee, and even accused him of forcing Lisa Marie Presley to marry him.
-In 2002, Gordon did interviews advertising his tell-all book of the Jackson family entitled The Jackson Family: The True Story of the Most Powerful Family in the Music Industry.
-The entire family, including his former wife, stated that his allegations were "pure fantasy."
+In 2002, Gordon did interviews advertising his tell-all book of the Jackson family titled The Jackson Family: The True Story of the Most Powerful Family in the Music Industry.
+The entire family, including his former wife, stated that his allegations were "pure fantasy".